marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab06-optional.md

 ## Introduction
 In this optional lab, you will explore how AI can help ColorCloud move faster from customer insight to customer action.
 In Lab 5, you created measures and a segment that identify customers showing strong commercial value and product adoption.
 In this lab, you will build on that work by using Copilot in both `CI-D` and `CI-J`.

 You will begin in `CI-D`, where you will use Copilot to ask natural-language questions about your unified customer data and identify an audience that ColorCloud could act on next.
 You will then move to `CI-J`, where you will use Copilot to improve an existing ColorCloud email for that audience.
-Finally, you will optionally use Journey Copilot to draft a simple follow-up journey based on the same audience and message.
+Finally, you will use Journey Copilot to draft a simple follow-up journey based on the same audience and message.

 This lab is designed to show how AI can support both sides of the customer experience process:
 - understanding customers and finding opportunities in `CI-D`
 - accelerating content and journey design in `CI-J`

-Microsoft documents **Dialog with data** as a Copilot capability in Customer Insights - Data for asking natural-language questions over customer data, and **Content ideas** as a Copilot capability in Customer Insights - Journeys for generating email content from key points and tone guidance.
-Microsoft also documents **Journey Copilot** as a preview capability for creating journeys from conversational prompts, with current availability limited to the United States and English. ([learn.microsoft.com](https://learn.microsoft.com/en-us/dynamics365/customer-insights/data/dialog-with-data))

 ## Objectives
 By the end of this lab, you will be able to:
 - use Copilot in `CI-D` to ask questions about unified customer data
-- identify one actionable insight for the ColorCloud scenario
-- use Copilot in `CI-J` to improve existing email content
-- optionally use Copilot in `CI-J` to draft a simple follow-up journey
+- use Copilot in `CI-J` to improve existing email content and draft a simple follow-up journey

-> **Note:** Copilot capabilities and availability may vary by environment, geography, language, permissions, and feature status.
-Microsoft currently documents **Dialog with data** and **Journey Copilot** as preview experiences, and notes availability limitations for some Copilot features.
-Complete the exercises that are available in your environment. ([learn.microsoft.com](https://learn.microsoft.com/en-us/dynamics365/customer-insights/data/dialog-with-data))

 # Exercise 1: Ask Copilot questions about your customer data in CI-D
 In this exercise, you will use Copilot in `CI-D` to ask questions about the customer data and measures you created in earlier labs.
 The goal is to uncover one insight that could justify a follow-up marketing action for ColorCloud.

-Microsoft documents that **Dialog with data** lets users ask natural-language questions about imported and unified customer data in Customer Insights - Data.
-The experience is accessed from **Insights > Discovery** and is designed to help users generate insights from customer profiles and activities. ([learn.microsoft.com](https://learn.microsoft.com/en-us/dynamics365/customer-insights/data/dialog-with-data))

 **Step 1.
 Open the Discovery experience**
 - Open the `CI-D` environment you used in previous labs